amchess/ShashChess/README.md

 ### UCI_Chess960 (checkbox)

-Whether or not Alexander should play using Chess 960 mode.
+Whether or not ShashChess should play using Chess 960 mode.
 Usually not on the configuration window.

 ### Move overhead